Kurento/kurento/source/features/security.rst

 However, if you are going to use an untrusted self-signed certificate (typically during development), there is still more work to do.

-Generate your own certificate as explained here: :ref:`features-security-selfsigned`.
+Generate your own certificate as explained here: :doc:`/knowledge/selfsigned_certs`.
 Now, because self-signed certificates are untrusted by nature, client browsers and server applications will reject it by default.
 You'll need to force all consumers of the certificate to accept it:

 * **Java applications**.
 Follow the instructions of this link: `SunCertPathBuilderException: unable to find valid certification path to requested target <https://mkyong.com/webservices/jax-ws/suncertpathbuilderexception-unable-to-find-valid-certification-path-to-requested-target/>`__ (`archive <https://web.archive.org/web/20200101052022/https://mkyong.com/webservices/jax-ws/suncertpathbuilderexception-unable-to-find-valid-certification-path-to-requested-target/>`__).